List of VMX original programming

 VMX is a Philippine subscription video on demand over-the-top streaming service owned and operated by Viva Communications.
 It features original Filipino movies and series.
 Starting as Vivamax in 2021, the service was rebranded as VMX in October 2024.

-VMX offers original content which are pivoted to more risqué, edgy and adult themes for mature audiences.
-As of 2024, VMX normally releases around seven original films a month, almost two a week or 80-plus a year.
+VMX offers original content which is pivoted to more risqué, edgy and adult themes for mature audiences.

-This list include films and series premiered and released exclusively on the streaming service.
+This list includes films and series premiered and released exclusively on the streaming service.